B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: red">Sanctions:</span>

-- First offense: 50-100 Checkpoints
+- First offense: 200-300 Checkpoints
-- Second offense: 200 Checkpoints
+- Second offense: Warn
-- Three or more offenses: Warn
+- Three or more offenses: 3-7 day ban depending on the severity

 ### <a id="7.3"></a><span style="color: #0088CC">7.3 Illegalities in Public Area</span>
 An action is considered illegal in a public area when a person or a group of people commit a crime in a densely populated area, a job/hobby zone, on a highway, or near a shop, gas station, banks, ATMs, car garages, or any other type of business, including their interiors.
 Public Zones are defined as green zones in rule <a href="#7.8.1">#7.8.1 Green Zones</a>.